 In 2012 Boxcopy became a not-for-profit organization run by a small volunteer gallery staff led by Gallery Director Rachael Haynes for seven years, and supported by an advisory board.
 Moving forward into 2019, a new structure and a team of five co-directors will be managing the gallery – Nicholas Aloisio-Shearer, Naomi Blacklock, Jessica Carmody, Hilary Thurlow and Emily Wakeling.

 Alongside commissioning new works for solo exhibitions by Australian artists, Boxcopy has presented a number of exhibition projects and exchanges.
 In 2010 Boxcopy took part in Structural Integrity a project involving 11 Australian and international ARI’s as part of the Next Wave Festival, Melbourne.
 Extending from this, Boxcopy traveled to Singapore in 2011 with the support of Asialink to work with Post-Museum for the project Invisible Structures: Australian artist collectives in Tokyo, Singapore and Yogykarta.

-Boxcopy has presented exhibition projects with artist run spaces including Seventh Gallery (Melbourne), Screen Space (Melbourne), FELTspace (Adelaide) and Enjoy Public Art Gallery (Wellington, NZ), as well as with QUT Art Museum, Griffith University Art Gallery, The Block Creative Industries Precinct QUT and the Museum of Brisbane.
+Boxcopy has presented exhibition projects with partners including Seventh Gallery (Melbourne), Screen Space (Melbourne), FELTspace (Adelaide), Enjoy Public Art Gallery (Wellington, NZ), Sa Sa Art Projects (Phnom Penh), Videotage (Hong Kong) and Art Space Pool (Seoul) as well as with QUT Art Museum, Griffith University Art Gallery, The Block Creative Industries Precinct QUT and the Museum of Brisbane.